aakshmn/ratmap/README.md

 ### Selection Mechanics
 - **Simple Click:** Toggle selection of an individual well.
-- **Shift+Click:** Select a rectangular group of wells between the last clicked and current well.
+- **Click and Drag:** Select a rectangular group of wells by clicking one corner and dragging to the opposite corner.
 - **Header Click:** Toggle selection of an entire row, column, or the full plate.

+### Visualization Mode
+- **Toggle Visualization:** Click the "Visualize" button to enter a color-coded view of metadata values.
+- **Color Coding:** Each unique value in the selected metadata layer is assigned a color from a gradient.
+- **Layer Selection:** Change the visualized layer using the metadata layer dropdown.
+- **Exiting Visualization Mode:** Click the "Hide Viz" button or click any well to return to normal selection mode.

 ---